Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Criminals of all kinds are brought to the Spike for judgement.
 In secret courts, presided over by the faceless magisters - judges who hide their faces and operate using false names - those found guilty are sentenced to harsh punishments - whippings, fines, or, often, transportation to the punishment factories for Remaking.

-As is often stressed by officials, magisters, even the top-rank doges, are citizens; they can be of any class, and come from any district; they work masked for justice’s sake, for the anonymity of justice.
+As is often stressed by officials, magisters, even the top-rank doges, are citizens: they can be of any class, and come from any district; they work masked for justice’s sake, for the anonymity of justice.
 Critics point out that if magisters were to show their faces, they might meet harsher punishment on the streets than even they could deal out in the courts.
 In any case, the courts are among the most feared and respected state institutions in New Crobuzon.

 ---